BasvRossem/WTFZOMFG-Interperter/README.md

 =5                         # Set value to 5
 (                          # Start outer while loop if the value at the current cell is not 0
-    'Loops Left: "         # Print 'Loops Left:' v -                    # Print amount of loops left an decrease amount
+    'Loops Left: "         # Print 'Loops Left:' v -                    # Print amount of loops left and decrease amount
     >                      # Shift pointer one to the right
     + + +                  # Increase pointer value by 3
     ' Small countdown "    # Print 'Small countdown'
     (                      # Start inner while loop if the value at the current cell is not 0
-        - v ' "            # Decrease valkue, print value, and print a space
+        - v ' "            # Decrease value, print value, and print a space
     )                      # End of the inner while loop
     < .\n                  # Move pointer one to the left and print a newline
 )                          # End of the outer while loop